Hometown: Seward, Neb.

 Alma Mater: Wayne State College

 Todd LaVelle was named Concordia University head softball coach on June 13, 2013.
-He completed his first season as a Bulldog in 2014.
+He completed his second season as a Bulldog in 2015.

 LaVelle led the program to new heights in year one as the Bulldogs made their first-ever appearance at the NAIA national championships.
-In addition, LaVelle's squad went 32-16 overall (fourth most wins in school history), placed third in the GPAC during the regular season and finished runner up at the conference tournament.
-The breakthrough campaign included big wins over fellow national qualifying teams Bellevue, conference champion Morningside and then No. 10 Olivet Nazarene.
+He then took the Bulldog back to the national tournament in 2015.
+The 2014 squad went 32-16 overall (fourth most wins in school history), placed third in the GPAC during the regular season and finished runner up at the conference tournament.
+The breakthrough campaign included signature wins over fellow national qualifying teams Bellevue, conference champion Morningside and then No. 10 Olivet Nazarene.